tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 In this demonstration, the instructor will show the various nuances of functions in Solidity, such as specifying the return type and `public`/`private` modifiers.

-Let's say you are a famous crypto trader and wanted to publish your latest buy order at the price that you bought it at.
+Let's say you are a famous crypto trader and want to publish your latest buy order at the price you bought it at.
 You want to be able to prove that it was you that made that recommendation cryptographically, so you're going to build a smart contract to publish your latest trade to the blockchain.

 Open [Remix](http://remix.ethereum.org) and create a new file called `LatestTrade.sol`: